6 Tips for Measuring Software Developer Productivity

 Team Productivity vs. Developer Productivity

 Each member of a development team has the same end goal—successful product launch.
 However, because each team member performs different tasks in pursuit of that goal, measuring each individual’s contributions against other team members is difficult.
-There are some common duties that most team members will likely perform during development, but as a manager, it’s important to recognize each developer’s primary responsibilities in order to make sense of these metrics.
+There are some common duties that most team members will likely perform during development, but as a manager, it’s important to recognize each developer’s primary responsibilities in order to make sense of these metrics in hopes of increasing developer productivity.

 Metrics to Use to Measure Individual Performance